 Teusaquillo – Where to stay in Bogota for first timers

-Teusaquillo is right at the heart of Bogota, and a perfect place to stay if you have a short time in the city and wish to explore it before you move on.
+Teusaquillo is right at the heart of Bogota, and where to stay in Bogota if you have a short time in the city and wish to explore it before you move on.
 It’s not as charming as La Candelaria in terms of historical landmarks, but there are some modern architectural gems as well as the famous Simón Bolívar Metropolitan Park, which has a plethora of walking trails, a lake with paddle boats and even a playground for children, who can also enjoy the Kid’s Museum and Salitre Mágico Parque de Diversiones.

 The area is overall safe.